opendatahub-io/opendatahub.io/pages/docs/getting-started/beta/quick-installation.md

 #### Installing the Open Data Hub Operator via subscription object in the openshift-operators namespace

-If you want to use publicly-trusted CAs as they come with the operator docker image as a basis for SSL trust when downloading manifests from a server url , you can define this default subscription CRD, which will work well for default manifest locations like Github.
+If you do not want to use publicly-trusted CAs as they come with the operator docker image as a basis for SSL trust when downloading manifests from a server url, you can define this default subscription CRD, which will work well for default manifest locations like Github.

 ```
 apiVersion: operators.coreos.com/v1alpha1